-I do live performances from time to time.
-My digital setup, though immense in a virtual dimension, has a small enough footprint to be portable – just!
-This helps me create something that is both intimate and powerful.
-As a fluent musician, both playing the keys and singing, I love improvisation.
-I like to give a very natural, spontaneous and directly expressive show that is very accessible and kind of personal.
-Every performance is different, as the unique space generated by all the individuals in the audience inspires my musical process.
+I do live performances from time to time, both playing the keys and singing (I’ll post details here).
+I love to improvise and generate a very natural, spontaneous and directly expressive show that is accessible and intimate.
+Every performance I do is different, as the unique space generated by everyone in the audience inspires my process.

-It’s great to improvise to showcase different sounds, maybe ones I don’t even know myself, especially historic and futuristic pianos using the amazing physical modelling software Pianoteq.
-I also have a Roli Seaboard which is a very innovative kind of keyboard, so called because of the smooth wave-like bumps of the silicone rubber surface of board which means I can play very organic sounds that are complex and highly atmospheric.
+My setup gives me access to a huge range of piano and keyboard sounds.
+I might even experiment on the spot and play sounds I’ve never heard myself.
+The software Pianoteq has a vast range of pianos including historic and futuristic ones.
+I also have a Roli Seaboard which is a very innovative kind of keyboard – or waveboard, so called because of the smooth wave-like bumps of the silicone rubber surface of board which means I can play very organic sounds that are complex and highly atmospheric.